robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 ### Usage

-Our driver file is equipped with a simple GUI which allows you to select datasets for training and testing.
+Our driver file is equipped with a simple GUI that allows you to select datasets for training and testing.
 In the driver file, simply change the boolean `save_dirs` to `True`.
 Next, to quickly set the directories which you will be using run the following command:

 `python train.py 2`

 You will be presented with a GUI which allows you to select the proper dataset.
-Use `Set and Reset` when erasing the current entry and `Add Directory` when adding a new directory to the list of directories.
+Use `Set and Reset` when erasing the current entry, and `Add Directory` when adding a new directory to the list of directories.
 As of now, the program only supports a single training directory but multiple testing directories.
 Pressing save will write the directories to a JSON file named `saved_dirs.json`.
-If using the KAIST dataset, we recommend that you place the images in the root directory following the defined list in line 60 of `train.py`.
+If using the KAIST dataset, we recommend that you place the images in the root directory following the defined list on line 60 of `train.py`.

 #### Dataset Selection GUI